TristanThrush/better-multimodal-alignment/README.md

 pip install -r requirements.txt
 ```

-You also need to request access to Winoground [here](https://huggingface.co/datasets/facebook/winoground) and then login to your account via your command line:
+You also need to click for access to Winoground [here](https://huggingface.co/datasets/facebook/winoground) and then login to your Hugging Face account via your command line:

 ```
 huggingface-cli login